AIsse9/Healthcare_RCM/README.md

 ## Design Decisions

-**Anomalous records were never deleted.** Members with missing registration fields and visits flagged as ineligible were retained and investigated, not filtered out.
-In an RCM context, these aren't bad data — they're the audit trail.
+**I never deleted anomalous records.** Members with missing registration fields and visits flagged as ineligible were retained and investigated, not filtered out.
+In an RCM context, these aren't bad data, they're the audit trail.
 Deleting them would erase the exact evidence a BI dashboard exists to surface, and would break referential integrity across `claims`, `visits`, `diagnoses`, and other tables keyed on `member_id`.

-**Eligibility is deterministic, not estimated.** Every flag is a row-level date comparison against the member's actual enrollment and termination dates — not an aggregate or a guess.
+**Eligibility is deterministic, not estimated.** Every flag is a row-level date comparison against the member's actual enrollment and termination dates, not an aggregate or a guess.

 ---